Study in Argentina and learn your manners!

 Relationships

 Oh this is a big one and for any students studying Spanish in Argentina that have dated someone from here will know there are many cultural differences to be observed.
-Perhaps this is too deep of a discussion for such a small description; for you cross-cultural love birds out there, just keep in mind that cultural differences can create misunderstandings even when you are speaking of the same thing.
-But they can also create a much deeper level of communication.
-Be patient with your mate, ask questions, and be open to each other’s cultures.
+Perhaps this is too deep of a discussion for such a small article... let's just say that for you cross-cultural love birds out there, just keep in mind that cultural differences can create misunderstandings even when you are speaking about the same thing.
+But they can also create a much deeper level of communication and intimacy.
+The best advice is to be patient with your partner, ask questions, and be open to each other’s cultures.

-For more information on Spanish immersion courses in Buenos Aires click here!
+Ready to test it out for yourself?
+For more information on Spanish immersion courses in Buenos Aires click here or contact us!

 Share